marksunner/storytelling-psychology/00-storytelling-framework.md

 Jarring — it disrupts their sense of how things work Alienating — it may carry an element of isolation ("Is this just happening to me?")
 Almost certainly negative — the emotional valence matters This is **But**.
 The status quo is no longer safe.
-The audience should feel a flicker of discomfort — a recognition that something has gone wrong in a world they inhabit too.
+The audience should feel a flicker of discomfort, a recognition that something has gone wrong in a world they inhabit too.
 Craft note: The inciting incident works best when it's something your actual customers have experienced.
 Real disruptions carry more weight than hypothetical ones.
 **T** · Stakes and Consequences
 The status quo can no longer hold.